MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/breakpoints.md

 # How to pause your code with breakpoints in Microsoft Edge DevTools

 Use breakpoints to pause your JavaScript code.
-This guide explains each type of breakpoint that is available in DevTools, as well as when to use and how to set each type.
+This article explains each type of breakpoint available in DevTools, as well as when to use and how to set each type.

 For an introductory tutorial using an existing webpage, navigate to [Get started with debugging JavaScript in Microsoft Edge DevTools][DevtoolsJavascriptIndex].